open-policy-agent/opa/docs/book/how-does-opa-work.md

   * Rules consist of assertions about data stored in OPA.
 In this case, the assertions test for equality with, and membership of, values in the servers, networks, and ports documents.
   * Expressions can reference elements in a collection using the `[_]` and `[<variable>]` syntax.
 OPA knows to evaluate such queries by iterating over each element in the corresponding collection.
   * Assertions about elements in a collection are `true` if any of the elements match the expression, and are only `false` when none of the elements match.
 For example, `ports[i].networks[_] = networks[j].id` will be `true` whenever any element in `ports[i].networks` matches the id of any element in `networks`.
   * Expressions can reference nested documents.
-For `example,ports[i].networks[_]` refers to each network ID listed in each port document.
+For example, `ports[i].networks[_]` refers to each network ID listed in each port document.
   * Expressions can reference virtual documents.
 For example, `public_servers[server] = true` matches only if `server` is in the list produced by the `public_servers` rule.

 After publishing this policy module, data will include additional documents corresponding to the module’s package declaration (opa.examples) and the virtual documents its rules generate.